 ‡Pressure wire introduced during planning angiogram to measure pressure of PEDD with SmartValve tip collapsed, expanded and during high-pressure saline flush.11

-PEDD with SmartValve technology modulates pressure to improve therapy uptake and tumor response.
+The PEDD approach with SmartValve technology helps overcome intratumoral pressure (ITP) to improve therapy uptake and tumor response.

 In traditional drug delivery, cardiac output flows through the hepatic and lobar arteries, but significant portions of the tumor are not perfused.12